-- 1. Regular Meetings.
-The Texas Finance Code provides that the Commission shall meet twice a year in regular session.
-Regular meetings shall be held at such designated place, date, and time as may be determined by the Chair.
-A majority of the members of the Commission shall constitute a quorum. - 2.
-Special Meetings.
-Special meetings may be called by the Chair, the Commissioner or any five members of the Commission at such times, dates, and places as become necessary for the transaction of Department business.
-Notice of all special meetings shall be posted in compliance with applicable provisions of the Texas Open Meetings Act. - 3.
+- 3. Matters of Policy and Interpretation of Policy.
+The Commission reserves unto itself the responsibility of prescribing and interpreting matters of Commission policy.
+It also reserves unto itself the method and manner of communicating official positions of the Commission to Department staff and/or to the public..
+Accordingly, Commission Mmembers shall not to seek outside interpretation of Commission policy from anyone outside the Commission - norDepartment nor communicate official positions of the Commission unless instructed or authorized to so by an action of the Commission. - 24.
 All Board Meetings Open to Public.
-Commission meetings, regular and special, shall be open to the general public except as provided by the Texas Open Meetings Act (Chapter 551 of the Government Code). - 4.
+Commission meetings, regular and special, shall be open to the general public except as provided by the Texas Open Meetings Act (Chapter 551 of the Government Code). - 3.5.
 Public Input for Non-Agenda Items.
-At the beginning of each meeting, the Chair will provide an opportunity for the public to comment on matters regarding rulemaking that are not scheduled items on the agenda.
+At the beginning of each meeting, the Chair will provide an opportunity for the public to comment on matters regarding rulemaking-that are not scheduled items on the agenda.
 Persons wishing to comment must state their name and who they represent for the record.
-Unless authorized by a majority vote of the meeting quorum, the comments of those persons will be limited to no more than five (5) minutes. - 5.
+Unless authorized by a majority vote of the meeting quorum, the comments of those persons will be limited to no more than five (5) minutes. - 4.6.
 Public Input for Agenda Items.
 For each item on the agenda, the Chair will provide an opportunity for the public to comment.
 Persons wishing to comment on an agenda item must state their name and who they represent for the record.
 If multiple persons from an organization or affiliated group are present, one representative should be designated to speak on behalf of that organization or group.
-Unless authorized by a majority vote of the meeting quorum, the comments of those persons will be limited to no more than ten (10)minutes. - 6.
+Unless authorized by a majority vote of the meeting quorum, the comments of those persons will be limited to no more than ten (10)minutes. - 5.7.
 Transaction of Business.
 The Commission may transact official business only when in session and shall not be bound in any way by any statement or action on the part of any individual member except when such statement or action is in pursuance of specific instructions of the Commission.
 No order or decree shall be adopted by the Commission except in open meeting and in accordance with the Texas Open Meetings Act (Chapter 551 of the Government Code).